Lotta Lindström

+for the later part of the 2025–26 season.

 Club career

 HyPS

 Lindström started playing football in youth teams of HyPS in Hyvinkää, and made her senior debut with the club's first team in 2018 in fifth-tier Naisten Nelonen at the age 14.
 She studied and played in Helsinki Football Academy during 2021–2022, but missed the last year due to knee injury.

 HJK

 Lindström signed with Kansallinen Liiga side HJK for the 2023 season.
 In her first season in the league, she scored 17 goals in 23 league appearances, making her the Kansallinen Liiga Top Goalscorer.
 She was named the Player of the Year by HJK supporters Forza HJK.
 The club eventually finished in 2nd place in the league, and in the Finnish Women's Cup in 2023.

 London City Lionesses

 On 1 February 2024, Lindström signed with English club London City Lionesses in Women's Championship on a three-and-a-half-year deal, for an undisclosed fee.
 She scored a goal in her Championship debut with her new team on 18 February 2024, in a 2–2 draw against Durham.
 On 19 September, it was announced that Lindström would be out of the line-up for the rest of the 2024–25 season due to ACL injury.

-14 September 2025.
-Lindström made her first appearance for the Lionesses in the Women's Super League coming on as a substitute for team mate Corrales, in a 5-1 loss to Manchester United.
+On 14 September 2025, Lindström made her first appearance for the Lionesses in the Women's Super League, in a 5-1 loss to Manchester United.